AdamScott6/sda-project-final-14/README.md

+Look at the document in light mode to see the x and y axis of the graphs Run all code in order from top to bottom to ensure that there is no error in compiling and execution.
+Make sure that the Seaborn package is installed.
+Run if not installed: pip install seaborn

 Trends in Spotify’s Top 50 Songs of 2019

 About us
 - Adam Scott - AdamScott6
 - Baron Schitka - Baron242